 - Session capture: allows you to enable or disable Session capture which is used to collect data for Recordings and Heatmaps.

 - Site information: basic information about your site.

-- Session targeting and tracking: change capture behavior for Recordings and Heatmaps.
+- Session targeting & tracking: change Session capture behavior for Recordings and Heatmaps.